Q: What is AWS Transfer Family?

 Q: Why should I maintain separate credentials for FTP users?

-A: The service supports two modes of authentication: Service Managed, where you store user identities within the service, and, Custom (BYO), which enables you to integrate an identity provider of your choice.
+A: The service supports three identity provider options: Service Managed, where you store user identities within the service, Microsoft Active Directory, and, Custom options (BYO), which enable you to integrate an identity provider of your choice.
 Service Managed authentication is supported for server endpoints that are enabled for SFTP only.

 Q: How can I authenticate my users using Service Managed authentication?